haraka/haraka-eslint/README.md

 `npm run lint`

-Step #4 above does this automatically when Travis is set up.
+Step #4 above does this automatically when CI tests are set up.

 If you agree with the lint suggestions, you can run `npm run lintfix` and the changes will be made to your files automatically.

-If you disagree, you can add custom rules to your .eslintrc.json file.
+If you disagree, you can add custom rules to your .eslintrc file.

 <!-- leave these buried at the bottom of the document -->